 Abstract

 Irish potato (Solanum tuberosum L.) is one of the most important vegetable crops in the world and it is fourth among food crops after rice, wheat and maize.
 Potato is widely cultivated for its cheap source of carbohydrates, vitamins (B1 and C) as well as minerals.
-In Cameroon, where Irish potato provide a livelihood for most producers, especially in the Western highland, production is challenged by a paucity and unavailability of seeds of local varieties or Cameroon improve varieties.
+In Cameroon, where Irish potato provide a livelihood for most producers, especially in the Western highland, production is challenged by a paucity and unavailability of seeds of local varieties or Cameroon-improved varieties.
 Farmers now rely on some European imported varieties, of which adaptability studies have not been conducted.
-The study was designed to evaluate the adaptability of three European varieties (Safari, Panamera and Diamant) in relation to a check: a local variety (Banso).
-The study was conducted in Mankon, North West Region of Cameroon, August-November, 2021, in a randomize complete block design.
-There was no significant difference (P< 0.05) plant emergence and plant height.
+The study was designed to evaluate the adaptability of three European varieties (Safari, Panamera and Diamant) in relation to a a local variety as a check(Banso).
+The study was conducted in Mankon, North West Region of Cameroon, August-November, 2021, in a randomized complete block design.
+Plant emergence and plant height was found to have no significant differences (P < 0.05).
 Imported varieties had more foliage and this resulted in greater vigour and leaf area index.
 Productivity of Banso (~ 3.3 t ha-1) and Panamera (3.5 t ha-1) differed significantly (P< 0.05) from all other varieties; Safari (~ 2.8 t ha-1) and Diamant (~ 2.3 t ha-1).
 Late blight incidence was significantly higher (P< 0.05) in Panamera than the other varieties.
 Banso and Panamera are recommended for growers in the Western Highland of Cameroon.
-The findings of this study underpin the need for efforts to be made to make available local varieties and Cameroon improve varieties of Irish potato seed to farmers.
+The findings of this study underpin the need for efforts to be made to make available local varieties and Cameroon improved varieties of Irish potato seed to farmers.

 Keywords: Banso, Irish potato, adaptability, disease resistant, yield, Cameroon